 Dyslexia Center of Austin is a 501 (c) 3 nonprofit organization started in May 2014.
 Our mission is to support the educational, emotional, and social well-being of students with dyslexia and related disorders.
-We offer multi-sensory, structured language training for teachers and therapists, promote dyslexia awareness, and connect parents, teachers and the Central Texas community with resources, referrals, and outreach opportunities.
+We offer multisensory, structured language training for teachers and therapists, provide free after-school dyslexia therapy to students who may not be otherwise served, offer reduced rate evaluation services for dyslexia and other learning differences, promote dyslexia awareness, and connect parents, teachers and the Central Texas community with resources, referrals, and outreach opportunities.

-DCA’s goal is to fund our first 2-year Dyslexia Intervention Program to provide dyslexia therapy to students in an after-school community setting.
-Through donations and literacy grants, DCA plans to raise these much-needed funds which will be used to pay for teacher and student materials, classroom furniture, facilities fees, and salary for a Certified Academic Language Therapist to provide the instruction.
+DCA needs your help to bring this program to more students.
+We’re seeking cash and silent auction donations for our upcoming annual fundraiser with the goal for the upcoming event is to raise $20,000 to fund a 2-year program to provide dyslexia therapy to Austin-area students in an after-school community setting.
+Your donation will help us raise these much-needed funds, which will be used to pay for teacher and student materials, classroom furniture, and salary for a Certified Language Therapist to provide instruction.